volkamerlab/pkidb_klifs/README.md

 # Extract protein kinase inhibitor data

-This small repository collects protein kinase inhibitors (PKIs) in clinical trails from the PKIDB and extracts PKI ligands deposited in KLIFS.
+This small repository (i) collects protein kinase inhibitors (PKIs) in clinical trails from the PKIDB and (ii) extracts PKIs deposited in KLIFS.

+## Quick start

+Use the quick start notebook `quick_start.ipynb` to quickly access the datasets on (i) PKIs in PKIDB and (ii) PKIs in KLIFS.

 ## Data sources